Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-The code creates a figure with [two subplots, one for violin plots and one for box plots [32]](https://deepnote.com/@econdesousa/ViolinPlotvsBoxPlot-aadf0c53-53b4-4221-89b9-4388c54c68bd).
+The code creates a figure with [two subplots [32]](https://deepnote.com/@econdesousa/ViolinPlotvsBoxPlot-aadf0c53-53b4-4221-89b9-4388c54c68bd), one for violin plots and one for box plots .
 The number of plot for each line of the subplot are based on the number of columns of the data-set less 1 (len(df.columns)-1).
 The seaborn stile have been also changed in "darkgrid".

 ```python
 # Create a subplots with 4 Violin plots and 4 box plots